Word@Work, Let God's Word energise your working day!

 On the first day of the Festival of Unleavened Bread, the disciples came to Jesus and asked, 'Where do you want us to make preparations for you to eat the Passover?’
 He replied, 'Go into the city to a certain man and tell him, "The Teacher says: my appointed time is near.
 I am going to celebrate the Passover with my disciples at your house"' So the disciples did as Jesus had directed them and prepared the Passover.
 (NIVUK)

 God is really in charge.
 He always has been and always will be.
 He takes the sad things to produce joy (like His own death and resurrection); He uses the terrible violence of sinful people to bring peace with God.
-He is not stopped by the refusal of rebels to obey Him and He is not intimidated by hostility.
-He is hospitable in the midst of hatred, and loving when surrounded by critics.
+He is not stopped by the refusal of rebels to obey Him, and He is not intimidated by hostility.
+He is hospitable in the midst of hatred, and He is loving when surrounded by critics.
 Nothing ever knocks God off course.
 That is why we can follow Jesus with confidence, especially knowing that His blood protects us from eternal death as we put our trust in Him (www.crosscheck.org.uk).

 Prayer

 My Lord and my Master.
-Thank You for being in command of all things at all times.
+Thank You for being in command, of all things, at all times.
 Please forgive me for those times in which I have doubted You or been frightened to obey You because I could not see the end from the beginning.
 Please help me to trust You in each circumstance because Jesus is the Alpha and Omega, the Beginning and the End.
 In His Name.
 Amen.

 Bible Book: